onzfonz/comp227/src/content/6/en/part6a.md

 const numbers = [1, 2, 3]
 ```

-<code>...numbers</code> breaks the array up into individual elements, which can be placed in another array.
+`...numbers` breaks the array up into individual elements, which can be placed in another array.

 ```js
 [...numbers, 4, 5]